Disclosure: This post is sponsored by RYOBI. All opinions, images and love of DIY projects and great vacations are 100%

 We started working on this project in the fall and finished in late December so Cathie could give it to her parents for Christmas.
 Which meant I couldn’t share it on the blog until after they saw the sign so needless to say, I’m excited to finally share this project with you guys today!

 I do a lot of painting and DIY projects around here, but I’ve slowly but surely been working with Kalen on bigger projects, and it’s so fun to work with power tools!
-Kalen and I already came up with a whole list of projects we want to do (like building a dining room table).
+Kalen and I have already come up with a whole list of projects we want to do (like building a dining room table).
 There’s just never enough time for all the projects!

 Before we dive into the tutorial, I have to warn you, this post is LONG.
 I seriously debated breaking it into two parts but decided it’s easier for you all to have everything right here in one place.